 - 1. Student must have permission to drive to school. - 2.
-Student must have a valid driver's license. - 3.
-Student must have valid car insurance and provide proof of the same. - 4.
-Student agrees that at any time the vehicle is on campus, s/he is responsible to ensure that the vehicle does not contain any item that is prohibited by Georgia law or prohibited by the MCSD Code of Conduct.
-This includes, but is not limited to: any product or delivery system that contains nicotine, electronic cigarettes, JUULs, alcoholic beverages, any nonprescription drugs without proper authorization, or any pornographic material. - 5.
-Student understands and agrees that s/he will be accountable for any item or substance in the vehicle, regardless to who placed the item or substance in the vehicle or whether the student was aware of the same. - 6.
-Student agrees to inspect the vehicle before bringing the vehicle on campus each time in order to determine whether anything forbidden by this permit is in the vehicle. - 7.
-Student agrees that the vehicle is subject to random searches at any time the Principal or designee deems

-- appropriate and the student agrees upon request to unlock his/her vehicle, glove compartment, trunk or other locked storage compartment in the vehicle for inspection. - 8.
-Student agrees and understands that MCSD is not responsible for theft, damage, or loss of vehicle or possessions while parked on MCSD property.
+Student and quardian understand that the student must have a valid driver's license. - 3.
+Guardian and student understand that the student must have valid car insurance and provide proof of the same. - 4.
+Guardian and student understand and agree that at any time the vehicle is on campus, they are both responsible to ensure that the vehicle does not contain any item that is prohibited by Georgia law or prohibited by the MCSD Code of Conduct.
+This includes, but is not limited to any product or delivery system that contains nicotine, electronic cigarettes, JUULs, alcoholic beverages, any nonprescription drugs without proper authorization, or any pornographic material. - 5.
+Guardian and student both understand that the student will be accountable for any item or substance in the vehicle, regardless of who placed the item or substance in the vehicle or whether the student was aware of the same. - 6.
+Guardian and student understand and agree to inspect the vehicle before bringing the vehicle on campus each time in order to determine whether anything forbidden by this permit is in the vehicle. - Guardian and student agree that the vehicle is subject to random searches at any time the Principal or designee deems appropriate and the student agrees upon request to unlock their vehicle, glove compartment, trunk, or other locked storage compartment in the vehicle for inspection; guardian and student both consent to these searches by signing that they have read and reviewed this Handbook and sending a vehicle with a student. - 8.
+Guardian and student agree and understand that MCSD is not responsible for theft, damage, or loss of vehicle or possessions while parked on MCSD property, and agree not to pursue these costs or claims. - 9.
+The provisions of this section apply to all student vehicles on school district property, regardless of whether or not a student parking permit has been issued. - 10.
+The student's right to park their vehicle on district property may be revoked at any time by the school principal.